sennetsen/vehicle-service/README.md

 npm start
 ```

-## API Endpoints
+## Vehicle ServiceAPI Endpoints

 ### GET /vehicle
-Returns a list of all vehicles.
+Returns a list of all vehicles in the database.

 ### GET /vehicle/{vin}
-Returns a specific vehicle by VIN.
+Returns a specific vehicle by searching for its VIN.

 ### POST /vehicle
-Creates a new vehicle.
-Required fields:
+Creates a new vehicle object.
+Required fields include:
 - vin (string)
 - manufacturer_name (string)
 - description (string)